didiersmith/steve/chapters/maximum-loyalty-per-intervention.md

 "Our other option," Steve fired back coldly, "is sabotage."

 The hundred thousand year old steely-eyed tycoon across the table leaned forwards and rested on his elbows.
 "Eternal Spring", he enunciated slowly and clearly, "is extremely proud of our commitment to quality.
 You can live for as long as you like, secure in your knowledge that our vitamins are six nines reliable.
 That's ninety nine point nine nine nine nine percent reliable.
-Do you have any idea how hard it is to make anything that reliable?"
+Do you have any idea how hard that is to achieve?"

 Steve and Gabe sat in silence, unsure of how to respond or where Allen was going with this.